vbyazilim/django-vb-baseapp/README.md

 :
 ```

-Now open `http://127.0.0.1:8000/admin/` and add new blog post!
-Add different
+Now open `http://127.0.0.1:8000/admin/` and add a new blog post!
-categories and few posts for those categories then open
+Create different categories and tags.
+Then open
 `http://127.0.0.1:8000/admin/blog/category/` page.

 In the Action menu, you’ll have couple extra options:

 - Delete selected categories
 - Recover selected categories (*Appears if you are filtering inactive records*)
 - Hard delete selected categories

-Now, delete one or more category.
-Check **activity state** filter for both post and
+Now, delete one or more categories or tags.
+Check **activity state** filter
-category models.
-You can recover deleted items from the action menu too.
+for post, category and tag models.
+You can recover deleted items from the
+action menu too.

 ---